 But Jesus did even more than that.
 He responded by calling her “Daughter.”
 “Jesus turned and saw her.
 ‘Take heart, daughter,’ he said, ‘your faith has healed you.’
 And the woman was healed at that moment.”
 Matthew 9:22.
 It’s the only recorded time that Jesus addressed someone that way.

 If Jesus’ desire was simply to heal her, He could have kept walking after she touched Him.
 Jesus had reason to keep moving–if that was all He was concerned about.
 He didn’t have to stop, talk, and listen.
 But Jesus did all those things.
 He wanted to let her talk, to tell her story, to be heard by someone.
 And He wanted to call her “Daughter.”
-For that is when her heart was healed.
+Perhaps her heart was healed also?

 Despite her physical healing, she probably would have continued to stay holed-up in that shack.
 She could have continued to carry her shame even after the healing.
 Twelve years can do some mind-damage.
 But once you’ve been called “Daughter” by Jesus, you walk in a new way.
 This all happened because she pushed through the “suppose to be’s.”
 She pushed through the holy tension and was called “Daughter.”